ZeweiSong/FAST/README.md

-FAST stands for Fungal Amplicon Sequencing Toolbox.
+FAST stands for FAST is an Amplicon Sequencing Toolbox (as similar to GNU).
 It is a collection of Python script that can aid you in processing the high throughput sequencing data for marker gene (so it works for Bacteria too).

 I have complied two example data set for a quick trial of FAST.
 The data set contains six soil samples sequenced on MiSeq 300 bp PE run either on ITS1 region or ITS2 region.